OBDS-Training/Help/content/en/docs/linux/configuration/environment-variables/index.md

 ## Motivation

+A variable is a named place in a computer's memory that stores a particular piece of information (e.g., number, string).

+Environment variables are variables defined and available in the shell's environment.
+Those variables can be accessed by any program that runs in the shell.
+They can be accessed using the `$` (dollar) symbol, followed by the name of the environment variable (e.g., `$USER`).

 Once logged into the CCB cluster, a number of environment variables are set in the Bash session.
+Existing environment variables can be modified, and new environment variables can be defined at runtime, including from the `~/.bashrc` file while the login shell is executed.

 Some environment variables are identical for all users on the cluster, other are derived from the username,